Table of contents

 - Non-discriminatory: licensees that are in similar situations should always receive the same terms and rates.
 If for some reason this doesn’t happen, there should always be some objective grounds for the difference in treatment.

-The ETSI IPR Policy requests SEP holders to provide “an irrevocable undertaking in writing” stating that it will grant “irrevocable licenses on fair, reasonable and non-discriminatory (“FRAND”) terms and conditions…” three months after submitting a declaration.
+The ETSI IPR Policy requests SEP holders to provide “an irrevocable undertaking in writing” stating that it will grant “irrevocable licenses on fair, reasonable and non-discriminatory (“FRAND”) terms and conditions…” within three months after submitting a declaration.

 However, we would like to point out that FRAND terms are not regulatory, although we often refer to them as FRAND “obligations.”
 This merely means that SSO members agree to abide by FRAND terms when they declare SEPs at such SSOs.
-This also means that there is no specific entity designated to enforcing such FRAND terms.
+This also means that there is no specific entity designated to enforce such FRAND terms.

 It’s worth considering that what is fair, reasonable, and non-discriminatory to one person, may not be to others, as there is no universally accepted rule for the specific circumstances under which a license complies with FRAND terms.

 We sometimes see SEP disputes in antitrust cases where a patent owner declines to grant a license or refuses to grant the license on FRAND terms.
 Other disputes between the licensor and licensee will often be brought to various courts around the world, where the judge or jury will determine the FRAND terms and royalty rates for the parties involved.

 Despite this seemingly straightforward method of protecting and using the technology covered by SEPs, IP professionals, technical experts, SEP holders, and implementors alike still face several challenges when working with SEPs.
 Some of the main challenges include the over-declaration of SEPs, lack of standardized data, and difficulty in determining royalty rates when negotiating SEP licenses, to name a few.

 Over-declaration of standard essential patents